etiquettestartshere/effectivetray/README.md

 /**
  * Sort tokens into owned and unowned categories.
  * @param {set|array} targets The set or array of tokens to be sorted.
- * @returns {Array}    An Array of length two whose elements are the
- * partitioned pieces of the original
+ * @returns {Array}           An Array of length two, the elements of which are the partitioned pieces of the original.
  */
 function partitionTargets(targets)
 ```